Westminster Hall venue of the King Richard III and Queen Anne Neville’s Coronation Feast.

 Queen Anne and King Richard from the Rous Roll.
 Anne is wearing the Crown of Queen Edith and Richard wears the Crown of St Edward.

-And so dear reader, Richard and Anne were crowned.
+And so dear reader, on the 6 July 1483 Richard and Anne were crowned.
 We do not know for sure but let us hope the sun shone for them that day..it was July after all.
 Proceeding slowly back to the Great Hall of the Palace of Westminster from whence they had come, the newly crowned couple ‘toke their chambres’ and at four o’clock after a short rest Richard and Anne returned to the great hall and were seated, the Queen on the king’s left hand side, at the marble table on the great dais at the southern end.

 Westminster Hall looking towards the area where the dais and the kings table stood.